Red pill and blue pill: Red pill as transgender allegory

-As political metaphor
+As a political metaphor

-The concept of red and blue pills has since been widely used as a political metaphor, especially among libertarians and conservatives in the United States, where "taking the red pill" or being "red-pilled" means becoming aware of the political biases inherent in society, including in the mainstream media, and becoming an independent thinker; while "taking the blue pill" or being "blue-pilled" means unquestioningly accepting these supposed biases.

-The concept is also used among leftists to refer to members of the alt-right and others who subscribe to extremist right wing beliefs or conspiracy theories.
+In a political context, the idea of redpilling means "waking up" to the supposed reality of the world, and is typically used as shorthand for radicalization into far-right political beliefs.
+In online discussions, taking the red pill or being red-pilled means accepting the idea that the broader population has become deluded by leftist political ideologies, which seek to destroy Western civilization and culture.
+The broader far right appropriated this metaphor of the red pill from a loose association of anti-feminist blogs, websites, and forums known as the manosphere.

+Among the far right, redpilling implies an opposition to mainstream beliefs and acceptance of beliefs such as white supremacy, Holocaust denial, anti-immigration, and oppression of men by feminists.
+Research has indicated that people who have been redpilled on one such topic are more likely to be redpilled on others; disaffected young men most often take the path to white-nationalist radicalization via men's rights activism.

+Because of its common usage as a self-identifier among the alt-right and others who subscribe to right-wing beliefs, the term "red pilled" is sometimes used by others to refer to the right.

-The first known political use of this metaphor was in the 2006 essay "The Red Pill" by University of Colorado sociology professor Kathleen J. Tierney, in which she argued that those who felt that the U.S. government had a poor response to Hurricane Katrina should "take the red pill" and realize that "post-September 11 policies and plans have actually made the nation more vulnerable, both to natural disasters and to future terrorist attacks."
+The first known political use of this metaphor is in the 2006 essay "The Red Pill" by University of Colorado sociology professor Kathleen J. Tierney, in which she argued that those who felt that the U.S. government had a poor response to Hurricane Katrina should "take the red pill" and realize that "post-September 11 policies and plans have actually made the nation more vulnerable, both to natural disasters and to future terrorist attacks."

-The metaphor has been popularized by neo-reactionary blogger Curtis Yarvin.
-He first used it in a 2007 blog post (writing under the pseudonym Mencius Moldbug) titled "The Case Against Democracy: Ten Red Pills", in which he argues that trying to convince a Westerner that democracy is bad is like trying to convince "a Catholic in 16th-century Spain... to stop believing in Catholicism", but then offers ten "red pill" arguments (along with their "blue pill" counterparts) to make the case against democracy.
+The metaphor was then popularized in a different context by neo-reactionary blogger Curtis Yarvin.
+He first used it in a 2007 blog post written under the pseudonym Mencius Moldbug, and titled "The Case Against Democracy: Ten Red Pills"; in it he argues that trying to convince a Westerner that democracy is bad is like trying to convince "a Catholic in 16th-century Spain... to stop believing in Catholicism", but he then offers ten "red pill" arguments (along with their "blue pill" counterparts) to make a case against democracy.

-The choice between taking a blue or red pill is a central metaphor in the 2011 Arte documentary film Marx Reloaded, in which philosophers including Slavoj Žižek and Nina Power explore solutions to the global economic and financial crisis of 2008–2009.
-The film also contains an animated parody of the red/blue pill scene in The Matrix, with Leon Trotsky as Morpheus and Karl Marx as Neo.

-In some parts of the men's rights movement and the manosphere, the term "red pill" is used as a metaphor for the specific moment when they come to the belief that certain gender roles they are expected to conform to, such as marriage and monogamy, are intended to solely benefit women, rather than for mutual benefit.
-In 2016, a documentary titled The Red Pill was released, which deals with the men's rights movement.

-In 2017, political activist and commentator Candace Owens launched Red Pill Black, a website and YouTube channel that promotes black conservatism in the United States.
-The term is used as a metaphor for the process of rejection of previously believed leftist narratives.

-In May 2020, Elon Musk tweeted "Take the red pill", agreeing with a Twitter user that it meant taking a "free-thinking attitude and waking up from a normal life of sloth and ignorance".
-Ivanka Trump retweeted this, stating "Taken!"
-Lilly Wachowski, a director of The Matrix, responded to this exchange with "Fuck both of you".